OpenJUP/case-for-jlp-cap/README.md

 In contrast, JLP (Jupiter Perps' liquidity provider token) operates with an uncapped yield structure, allowing anyone to mint JLP and earn yields without limits.
 While this openness might appear inclusive, it poses significant challenges for existing holders:

--   Yield Dilution: As more participants join and mint JLP, the yields---derived from Jupiter's trading fees---are distributed across a larger pool.
+-   **Yield Dilution**: As more participants join and mint JLP, the yields---derived from Jupiter's trading fees---are distributed across a larger pool.
 If the total value locked (TVL) grows without a corresponding increase in trading activity, each holder's share of the yield shrinks.
 This dilution directly reduces returns for existing holders.

--   Worse When APY is Low: When JLP APY is already low---due to factors like reduced trading volume or market conditions---the uncapped structure magnifies the problem.
+-   **Worse When APY is Low**: When JLP APY is already low---due to factors like reduced trading volume or market conditions---the uncapped structure magnifies the problem.
 New participants further erode the already slim yields, leaving existing holders with diminishing returns.
 This can frustrate long-term supporters who see their earnings steadily decline.

 Unlike Ethena's capped model, which preserves yield rates by limiting access, JLP's uncapped approach risks alienating existing holders by failing to protect their share of the reward pool.